erf-model/ERF/Docs/sphinx_doc/MeshRefinement.rst

 where :math:`G` is the RHS of the NS equations, :math:`\psi^{\prime}` is the predicted update without relaxation, :math:`\psi^{FP}` is the fine patch data obtained from space-time interpolation of the coarse mesh, and :math:`n` is the minimum number of grid point from a lateral boundary.
+Finally, we note that time dependent Dirichlet data, provided via an external file, may be enforced on the lateral boundary conditions of the domain (coarsest mesh).
+For such cases, the relaxation region width at the domain edges may be specified with ``erf.wrfbdy_width = <Int>`` (yellow + blue) while the interior Dirichlet region may be specified with ``erf.wrfbdy_set_width = <Int>`` (yellow).

 By two-way coupling, we mean that in additional to specifying ghost cell data (outside of the valid fine region), the fine mesh communicates data back to the coarse mesh in two ways: